taplytics/Taplytics-Android-SDK/START.md

     ...
     ```

-5. _Finally, add the following intent-filter tag to the end of your *MAIN* activity:_
+5. _To be able to connect to Taplytics on a release build, add the following intent-filter tag to the end of your *MAIN* activity:_

     First, [get your Taplytics URL Scheme from your Project's Settings](https://taplytics.com/dashboard):

     ![image](https://taplytics.com/assets/docs/install-sdk/url-scheme.png)

-    Then, add it to your manifest:
+    Then, add it to your manifest in its _own_ intent filter (do not put in another intent filter).

     ```xml
         ...